IBM-Cloud/docs/services/iotrtinsights/action_examples.md

 7. In the CC field, enter: `service.manager@company.com`.
 8. In the subject line, enter: `Service required.`
 9. Select to prepend with "IoT Real-Time Insights alert" to clarify where the email comes from.
-10. To include the device data in the email, deselect **Do not include device data in the email message**.
+10. To include the device data in the email, clear the **Do not include device data in the email message** check box.
 11. Click **OK** to save the action.

-## Use webhook to post on Slack {: #webhookex}
+## Use a webhook to post on Slack {: #webhookex}

-In this example, we configure the action to use a webhook to post a message to our #service-requests Slack channel.
+In this example, the action is configured to use a webhook to post a message to our #service-requests Slack channel.

 To create the post to slack action:
-1. In Slack, set up Incoming Webhooks integration for the channel #service-requests.
+1. In Slack, set up the Incoming Webhooks integration for the channel #service-requests.
 Make a note of the webhooks URL.
 For more information, see the [Slack documentation](https://api.slack.com/incoming-webhooks).
-2. In Real-Time Insights, go to **Analytics > Actions** and create a new action with the following parameters:
+2. In Real-Time Insights, go to **Analytics > Actions** and create a new action that has the following parameters:
  - Type - **Webhook**
  - Name - `Post service request on Slack`
  - URL - `Your Slack webhooks URL`